ECG Heart Rate Calculator

 With this calculator, you will be able to acquire your patient's heart rate from an ECG.
 You will only need to measure the distance between two R wave peaks – the RR interval.
-You can use either a ruler or a caliper and type in the result in millimeters or quantity of ECG boxes, you choose!
+You can use either a ruler or a caliper and type in the result in millimeters or the quantity of ECG boxes you choose!

 But remember!
-If RR intervals between at least two ECG complexes are different, your patient might have an arrhythmia, and our calculator may give you a false result.
+If the RR intervals between at least two ECG complexes are different, your patient might have an arrhythmia, and our calculator may give you a false result.
 Don't forget to check it!

-In the following text you will learn:
+In the following text, you will learn:

-how to calculate heart rate with our calculator or by yourself using some easy-to-remember methods
+How to calculate heart rate with our calculator or by yourself using some easy-to-remember methods.

-a method to estimate heart rate in a patient with an arrhythmia using the 6 second ECG method
+A method to estimate heart rate in a patient with an arrhythmia using the 6-second ECG method.

 Please note that using this calculator is by no means equivalent to a consultation with a specialist.
 If the result you obtained is troubling you, make sure to visit your physician!

 There are just a few steps ahead of you to get your patient's heart rate using our calculator: